 Whether he's at a community event or in the national spotlight, our Lumberjack has a way of demanding respect.
 In 2014, ESPN included him in the "Top 10 mascots in college basketball."

 ESPN gave another nod to the SFA Lumberjack during March Madness 2016, when the sports network declared him "The mascot you'd want on your side if you got into a fight."

 Show your spirit

-One of the most visible ways to show your Lumberjack spirit is our “Axe ’em, Jacks” hand sign.
-The hand signal made its first appearance during a pep rally in fall 1979 and was instantly embraced by the student body.
+One of the most visible ways to show your Lumberjack spirit is our "Axe 'em, Jacks" hand sign.
+When the hand signal made its first appearance during a pep rally in fall 1979, it was instantly embraced by the student body.
 Since then, it has become the definitive symbol of SFA pride to generations of Lumberjacks.

 So what is the proper hand signal technique?
 You form the axe with your thumb and first two fingers.
 When you signal with both hands side by side, by the way, you form an "L" and a "J." The hand signal roughly forms the shape of Texas with the pinky finger pointing toward Nacogdoches.

 Our unique traditions are part of the full SFA experience, and we welcome all Lumberjacks — from first-year and transfer student to parents, alumni and faculty — to join us as we cheer our teams on to victory.
 Check out our athletic traditions page to learn more about the traditions that make the SFA experience so unique.